PUPPY SCAMSDon't be caught

 - always see the puppy or dog in person

 - always cross-check the kennel online via a google search, and the Better Business Bureau.
-You can also check the Association that is responsible for shipping pets – they keep an up to date list of currently reported scammers.
+You can also check the Association that is responsible for shipping pets – they keep an extensive archive of pet scams online here

 International Pet and Animal Transportation Association (IPATA) has a number of excellent tips to avoid puppy scams.